Lesser of Two Evils

 - In the second chapter of the original Age of Empires III, after Stuart Black is kidnapped, John Black, Kanyenke and Nonakhee are involved in the Seven Years' War.
-They have to choose between the britons and the frenchs.
-They choose the french side.
+They have to choose between the Britons and the French.
+They choose the French side.

 - In Starcraft Brood War, Jim Raynor and his allies side with Kerrigan against the Earth Directorate forces poised to conquer the sector.
 This is a case where the good guys misjudged which evil was the lesser one.

 - Legacy of Kain: Raziel allows himself to be absorbed into the Reaver rather than be the Elder God's captive for the rest of eternity.
 He's a prisoner either way, but one of his prisons can do more good than the other.